+Pasta Jambalaya is such an easy and fun one-pot dinner.
 My goal with the dinner menus is to have a quick meal planned that doesn’t taste quick and uses fresh foods, versus over-processed frozen or microwave dinners.
 I think this one really meets that test.
 It’s full of great flavors and fresh vegetables.
-And the Orange cookies are a quick dessert, but you can always substitute fresh oranges for a healthier alternative.
+And the Orange cookies are a simple dessert, but you can always substitute fresh oranges for a healthier alternative.

 On the board: